 18Samuel was engaged in the service of the LORD as an attendant, girded with a linen ephod.
 19His mother would also make a little robe for him and bring it up to him every year, when she made the pilgrimage with her husband to offer the annual sacrifice.
 20Eli would bless Elkanah and his wife, and say, “May the LORD grantg you offspring by this woman in place of the loan she made to the LORD.”
 Then they would return home.
 21Forh the LORD took note of Hannah; she conceived and bore three sons and two daughters.
 Young Samuel meanwhile grew up in the service of the LORD.

 22Now Eli was very old.
 When he heard all that his sons were doing to all Israel, and how they lay with the women who i-performed tasks-i at the entrance of the Tent of Meeting, 23he said to them, “Why do you do such things?
 I get evil reports about you from the people on all hands.
 24Don’t, my sons!
 It is no favorable report I hear the people of the LORD spreading about.
-25If a man sins against a man, the LORD may pardoni him; but if a man offends against God, who can i-obtain pardon-i for him?”
+25If a man sins against a man, God may pardoni him; but if a man offends against the LORD, who can i-obtain pardon-i for him?”
 But they ignored their father’s plea; for the LORD was resolved that they should die.
 26Young Samuel, meanwhile, grew in esteem and favor both with God and with men.